jj1bdx/gocldb/callsign-parsing.md

       - If no match is found, do nothing
     - If no match is found, use a shorter prefix match, then repeat until no match
     - If no prefix in the prefix table is matched, the callsign is invalid

+### Zero-slash post-processing

+* Check if the callsign is in the ZoneException (CLDMapZoneException) table
+ - If the callsign entry exists, check the contact time
+    - If the time is matched, use the info and update the DXCC/CQZ info
+    - If the time is not matched, repeat checking all time entries
+    - If no match is found, do nothing
+* Do the whitelisting check here

 ### One-or-more-slash callsign processing